 When Zimzod asked what Aiden wanted to know, the pilot pretty much asked him to explain the procedure?
-Saying he only signed up for the insurance so far, Zimzod explained that and how TAS helped him.
+Saying he only signed up for the insurance so far, Zimzod explained that, and how TAS helped him.
 He said he had to set up the operation to have the stent implanted, but Aiden should check the research notes Zach had created.
 Both men couldn't ignore the ironic humor that the now-dead merchant had done the most research but not lived to act on it.

 Taking Zimzod's advice, Aiden sparked up Zach's files on cloning and read up on it before calling TAS himself.
 As with Zimzod, they told Aiden the insurance would be effectuated on 2, Jan 1113.
 This was because the paperwork and payments needed to be carried out before the insurance could start.
 It would normally be effective the first of the month following that, but the first of the next month was Holiday.
 So nothing would legally get done until the second.
 Aiden was also told he had until the 314th to get his stent implanted.

 In the hospital, and after her lunch, Mikah's doctor came to discuss her case.
 They covered concerns about infection, though it was very good news that none of her organs had been damaged.
 This was very surprising, and even more lucky.
-As he described her treatment at the moment, Mikah was largely healing on her own, having been given regrowth enhancers and having her wounds sewn up.
+Describing her treatment at the moment, Mikah was largely healing on her own, having been given regrowth enhancers and with her wounds sewn up.
 Now they had implanted bio-degradable sensors which would look for the early signs of infection for several more days before beginning to break down and be excreted out.
 When Mikah asked, based on that, why they were still keeping her under observation, the doctor said they just wanted to be sure for a few more hours.
-Not liking that answer, Mikah decided to sign herself out, as the sensors would tell them if she needed more treatment.
+Not liking that answer, Mikah decided to sign herself out, because the sensors would tell them if she needed more treatment.

 In his hospital bed, Rol was relaxing when an orderly led in a man dressed in a station security uniform.
 The man provided his credentials and turned out to be a detective inspector with the organization.
-When Rol asked how he could help, assuming this had to do with the ambush, the Inspector reminded him of the attack he'd suffered at the trade fair the first time the crew had been in-system.
-When Rol said he remembered, the inspector said they were preparing to try his attacker.
+Rol asked how he could help, assuming this had to do with the ambush, and the Inspector reminded him of the attack he'd suffered at the trade fair, the first time the crew had been in-system.
+Rol said he remembered and the inspector said they were preparing to try his attacker.
 Rol remembered the man from the Jesedipere system, who'd grabbed a pole and attacked him at the trade show.
 When the inspector asked, Rol was happy to agree to come to their offices and go over his testimony while they had a chance to record it for the man's trial.

 While they could come to Rol's ship to take the testimony, based on his medical condition, they didn't want to do it in the hospital.
 Rol agreed to do what was needed to answer the questions he could and the inspector thanked him.
 Then the inspector bumped Rol his contact data and left Rol to himself.
 Sitting in his bed with nothing else to do but comply with the medical staff's periodic requests, Rol surfed the news, looking for any new information on the arrival of Duchess Muktheswara.
 Of course, there were no new facts but lots of speculation, only some of which was not completely off the wall.More Morning Organization